I share this “secret” with many creators — I don’t feel inspired until I’ve already started creating… as short as 5 minutes, upwards of 45 minutes.

 Interesting that they both say 9am.

-Then, I experimented with writing in the morning, which went on for more than a year.
+Then, I experimented with writing in the morning, which worked well for several years.

-Now, since a few months ago, I’ve been writing in the afternoons, and it seems to work just as well.
+Now, since about 2 years ago, I’ve been writing in the afternoons, and it seems to work just as well.

 So perhaps it doesn’t really matter what time of day?
-What may matter more is one’s commitment and follow-through.
+What matters more is one’s commitment and follow-through.

 With ongoing experience in an activity, we grow confidence.
 With mindfulness brought to our actions, we grow skill.